ahijevyc/cutoffs_and_troughs/README.md

     * Local height min of the corresponding verification feature (m)
     * -9999.9 if no corresponding verification feature (of if a Trough)
-    * Treat as floating point value o -9999.9 if no corresponding verification feature (of if a Trough) o Treat as floating point value
+    * Treat as floating point value